 Disconnect from HealthVault.
-Please note that any data that was synchronised from HealthVault before you disconnected will still be available in Bing Health & Fitness, but future data will no longer be synchronised.
+Please note that any data that synced from HealthVault before you disconnected will still be available in Bing Health & Fitness, but the data will no longer stay in sync.

-You don't need to disconnect each time you finish using Bing Health & Fitness for the moment.
-Instead, only disconnect if you've decided you no longer want to keep HealthVault and Bing Health & Fitness synchronised.
-You can help protect your sensitive data by locking or signing out of Windows when you're away from your PC.
+You don’t need to disconnect each time you’re done using Bing Health & Fitness for the moment.
+Instead, only disconnect if you’ve decided you no longer want to keep HealthVault and Bing Health & Fitness in sync.
+You can help protect your sensitive data by locking or signing out of Windows when you’re away from your PC.

 If you need further assistance using Bing Health & Fitness, please go to the Bing App Community

 If you need help solving a problem with HealthVault connectivity, please go to HealthVault Customer Support.